Mental Load: The raging in my head

 And a man can also suffer from a traditional idea of his role.
 However, you need to agree on these supposed details with your partner.
 Otherwise, you'll be talking past each other and won't be able to find a common path.

-Book tips on the subject of mental load:
+Literature tips on the topic of mental load

 Gaida, Roman (2022): Working Dad: Reconciling an active father role and a career.